pizycki/agusmakmun.github.io/_posts/try-parse-in-new-csharp.md

 I see it this way.
 The second form is just... less common.
 C#7 has barely been released and its syntax has not been yet adopted by most of the developers.

 Even though I use modern C# syntax in my every day work.
 I just don't see the reason why I should not.
 The code evolves by its nature, day after day.
 And if we keep write the same way all the time, we might end up with code that none want to work with.
 Developers like new, shiny things (frameworks, languages etc).
-Why forbidd using them if they don't impact on performence?
+Why forbidd using them if they don't impact on performence at all?